 - Intra-scope rule: Allow communication within a group. - Extra-scope rules: Allow communication between groups.

-• Custom lptables rules: Allows custom iptables configurations in a ruleset.
-These rules are managed by the PCE and applied on each managed Linux workload VEN that matches the labels for the scope and receivers.
+• Custom lptables rules: This allows custom iptables configurations in a ruleset.
+The PCE manages these rules and applies them to each managed Linux workload VEN that matches the labels for the scope and receivers.